Hawaii Land Trust: Nu'u

 HILT purchased the 82-acre Nu'u Preserve in 2011.
 The preserve provides habitat for endangered bird species and is home to numerous pre-contact archaeological sites, including petroglyphs and traditional house sites.

 Nisei Veterans Peace Park

 In 2015 the Nisei Veterans Memorial Center donated a 4.5 acre in Kahului to HILT, Maui and turned it into a memorial park to commemorate the service of the Nisei Veterans in World War II.

 Maunawila Heiau

 In 2015, HILT took ownership of Maunawila Heiau located on 9 acres in Hau'ula, Hawaii and began to restore it.

 Kahili Beach Park

 In 2013, the Trust acquired a 12.2-acre parcel at Kahili beach in Kilauea.

 Wainiha

 In 2008, HILT acquired a .4-acre parcel at Wainiha at Halelea.

 Easements

 HILT holds multiple conservation easements on 'Oahu, Maui, Hawaii Island and Kauai.

-Champions of the land
+Recognition program

 Each year HILT honors a major contributor to the environment as a Champion of the Land.